-From LAX, you can take an airport hotel shuttle, a taxi, or the Big Blue Bus the 8 miles north to Santa Monica.
+From LAX, you can take an airport hotel shuttle, a taxi, or the Big Blue Bus the 8 miles north to arrive in Santa Monica.

 When traveling to Santa Monica by bus, get on the Airport Shuttle C and look for a blue, triangular "Blue Bus Line" sign and wait for the Big Blue Bus (Rapid 3).
 Most buses run about every 20 minutes on weekdays.

-You can expect to spend under $100 nightlyfor a budget hotel, around $250 a night staying at a mid-range, 3-star hotel; and upwards of $750 per night at 5-star Santa Monica Beach hotels.
+You can expect to spend about $150 nightly for a budget hotel, around $250 a night staying at a mid-range, 3-star hotel; and upwards of $500 per night at 5-star Santa Monica Beach hotels.

 The luxury resorts and hotels in Santa Monica are the best of the best, offering superb accommodations, stellar ocean views, and impeccable service, each with a uniquely Santa Monica vibe.
 Here's a quick look at the top hotels and resorts.

 Santa Monica also has many charming, low-cost and mid-priced hotels near the beach.
 Check out cheap hotels in Santa Monica.